mhashim6/mhashim6.github.io/resume.md

 ## Experience

+### Technology Consultant (Remote, Seasonal); Egyptian Armed Forces | MAY 2022 - _Present_
+I work as a tech consultant for The Recruitment and Mobilization Presidency.
 ### Software Engineer; Instabug | MAR 2022 - _Present_
 I work on the Instabug Android SDK.
 ### Mobile App Engineer; ElCoach | JUL 2020 - MAR 2022